csinva/csinva.github.io/_notes/ai/possible_minds.md

 # Alex Pentland: The human strategy

-# Hans Ulrich Obrist: Making the invisible visible: Art meets AI

 # Alison Gopnik: AI’s versus Four-Year-Olds

-# Caroline Jones: The artistic use of cybernetic beings

 # Stephen Wolfram: Artificial intelligence and the future of civilization